Categories: bridging loans | guides | bridging loan guides

 The application process when using a broker

-With Commercial Trust, the average bridging loan can take 2 – 4 weeks from application to completion.
-This can process can be shortened to 5 working days, if solicitors are instructed from the outset and a valuation can be promptly completed.
-This speed ensures you can quickly start refurbishing your property to make a profit sooner.
+The average bridging loan can take 2 – 4 weeks from application to completion.
+This can process can be shortened to a few working days, if solicitors are instructed from the outset and a valuation can be promptly completed.

 How can Commercial Trust help you get a refurbishment bridging loan?

-Commercial Trust is a specialist bridging broker, that can help you find the right refurbishment bridging loan for your needs.
+Commercial Trust is a specialist bridging broker.
+We can help you find the right loan for your needs.

-From residential to commercial refurbishment loans, our team of specialist bridging loan advisors will make the process of securing the funds you need easy.
-We have access to a wide range of lenders to ensure we can identify a loan that matches your property refurbishment goals and ensure you receive a competitive loan deal.
+From residential to commercial refurbishment loans, our team of specialist advisors will make the process of securing the funds you need easy.
+We have access to a wide range of lenders and can ensure you get a competitive deal.

 Get in touch to chat with an expert bridging advisor to get started with your refurbishment bridging loan.